Maggie Kent

 Maggie is a true foodie, who loves to patronize local spots for lunch in the news van.

-She is a proud wife and mother to a daughter.
+She is a proud wife and mother.

 Maggie's Stories